naviter/seeyou_file_formats/CUB_file_format.md

 years = time+2000;
 ```

 ## CubPoint

 `CubPoint` encodes information about the shape, name, frequency, and other optional attributes of an airspace.
-The structure is 5 bytes long, with the first byte serving as a flag that determines how the remaining bytes are interpreted:
+The structure is 5 bytes long, with the first byte serving as a flag that determines how the remaining bytes are interpreted.

 | 1st Byte | 2-5th Bytes                    |
 | -------- | ------------------------------ |
 | Flag     | Values, depending on the flag. |

-### Set a New Origin
+### Set Origin Offset

 Flag `0x81` sets a new origin for subsequent points.
 Starting origin is `originX = CubItem.Left`, `originY = CubItem.Bottom`.
+New origin is calculated as `originX += deltaX`, `originY += deltaY`

 | Bytes | Type  | Name | Description                             |
 | ----- | ----- | ---- | --------------------------------------- |